14edavis/BehindTheStars_AndroidApp/README.md

+UPDATE 16 May 2021: Internal Testing Started!

+The api connection is fully functioning and internal testing has started.
+Finalizing the api connection introduced some bugs with searching from a text-to-image.
+These will be fixed shortly.

 # Stories Behind The Stars - Android App
 Development for the Android mobile app for the Stories Behind The Stars project, a non-profit initiative that aims to record and share stories for each of the 400,000 American fallen from WWII.
 This mobile app will allow visitors at graves and memorials to scan the name of a fallen solider and read their story.
 More info at: https://www.storiesbehindthestars.org/